openharmony/docs/en/application-dev/reference/errorcodes/errorcode-bluetoothManager.md

 **Solution**

-Check whether the caller has the write permission.
+Check that the caller has the write permission.

 ## 2901054